supersonic2k22/FB_Conversion_API/README.md

 define('NAME', 'name'); // name of the first name field
 ```

-To support this library - [Buy me a coffee](https://www.buymeacoffee.com/karbivskijQ)
+To support this plugin - [Buy me a coffee](https://www.buymeacoffee.com/karbivskijQ)